martinovzky/RL-robot-control/README.md

 ### Done Condition
 The episode ends when the end effector is within **5 cm** of the target position.

-## Notes

-- The PPO policy used is `"MlpPolicy"` (multi-layer perceptron).
-- You can adjust `TOTAL_TIMESTEPS` in [`main_RL.py`](main_RL.py) to train the agent for a longer duration.
-- The environment uses PyBullet for physics simulation, and inertial data has been added to the URDF file for stability.
-- `KMP_DUPLICATE_LIB_OK` is set to avoid library loading issues on macOS systems.
-- A PyBullet-GUI version (`main_RL.py`) is included in the run_scripts folder but isn't fully developped.

 ## Results